-The ethics of publication and prevention of unscrupulous practice of such publication.
+The ethics of publication and prevention of publication malpractice.

 Committee on Publication Ethics (COPE)

 - Reporting standards.
-The authors of the research submitted for publication are responsible for ensuring that the data, that forms their research, are clearly stated in written form.
+The authors of the research submitted for publication are responsible for ensuring that the data that form their research are clearly stated in written form.
 The article should contain sufficient information and references to the original sources to allow their use and / or review by others.
-The use of deliberately inaccurate data or deliberately manipulating data in the article equates to unethical behavior and is therefore unacceptable.
+The use of deliberately inaccurate data or deliberately manipulating data in the article is equal to unethical conduct and is therefore unacceptable.

 - Originality and plagiarism.
-Authors should submit only original works for publication.
-If authors uses other people’s works and/or statements, they should be properly cited.
-Plagiarism in all its forms (including the publication of another’s article for its own sake, copying or rephrasing a significant part of another’s text without attribution, appropriating the results of studies conducted by others) is regarded as unethical behavior and is unacceptable.
-The editorial board strongly refuses to publish articles with any plagiarism.
+The authors should submit only original works for publication.
+If authors used other people’s works and/or statements, they should be properly cited.
+Plagiarism in all its forms (including “presentation” of another’s article as an own one, copying or rephrasing a significant part of another’s text (without quoting the authorship), conversion of the results of studies conducted by others) is regarded as unethical behaviour and is unacceptable.
+The editorial board will by no means publish articles with any plagiarism.

-- Multiple, re-issued and competing publications.
-An author should not publish an article that in effect is the same study as previously published or publish it in more than in one journal.
-Submission of an article to more than one journal at the same time considered to be unethical and unacceptable.
-In exceptional cases publication of previously published articles is permitted, in case of receiving the permition for such publication from all co-authors of the article and from the editorial board of the publication in which the article was previously published.
+- Multiple, re-issued, and competing publications.
+An author should not publish an article that in effect is the same study as previously published or published in more than in one journal.
+Submission of an article to more than one journal at the same time is considered to be unethical and unacceptable.
+In exceptional cases publication of previously published articles is permitted, in case of receiving the permission for such publication from all the co-authors of the article and from the editorial board of the publication in which the article was previously published.
 Reprinting of articles published in the Journal or in other editions is permitted only with the permission of all co-authors of the article and the edition of the Journal.
-A secondary publication must be included in the reference to the original article.
+The secondary publication should also contain a reference to the primary publication.

 - Confirmation of sources.
-Authors should submit references to publications that have influenced on the development of the idea, the development of the concept of the submitted work, or that were used in the study of the subject of such work in the text of the article.
-Information obtained privately, through private conversation, correspondence or discussion with third parties, should not be used without the written permission of its source.
-Information obtained from the provision / receipt of confidential services, such as court acts or grant applications, should not be used without the written permission of the executant of these services.
+Authors should submit references to publications that have influenced the development of the idea, the development of the concept of the submitted work, or that were used in the study of the subject of such work in the text of the article.
+Information obtained privately, through private conversation, correspondence, or discussion with third parties, should not be used without receiving written consent from its source.
+Information obtained while providing / obtaining confidential services such as judicial acts or grant applications should not be used without written consent of the executive of these services.

-- The work paternity.
-The paternity of the work should be restricted by those individuals who have made the considerable contribution into the concept, its reflection or interpretation in the study submitted to the publication.
+- Authorship of the work.
+The authorship of the work should be restricted by those individuals who have made a considerable contribution to the concept, its reflection, or interpretation in the study submitted to the publication.
 All contributors should be listed as co-authors.
-The author should ensure that the names of all co-authors are listed in the article, and no non-co-authors are included, that all co-authors have read and approved the final version of the scientific work, and have given their permission for its publication.
+The author should ensure that the names of all co-authors are indicated in the article, and nobody who is not a co-author is included, that all co-authors have read and approved the final version of the scientific work, and have given their permission for its publication.

 - Disclosure of information and conflict of interest.
-Authors should expose the information about existing conflicts of interest that may have an influence on the research results or their interpretation.
-The sources of financial support, if any, should be reflected when submitting the article.
+Authors should disclose the information on any financial and other significant conflicts of interests that may have an influence on the research results or their interpretation.
+The sources of financial support, if any, should be exposed when submitting the article.

 - Significant mistakes of published works.
-In case of revealing a substantive faults or inaccuracy in published work, the author should immediately inform the editorial staff and assist them in the process of the correction or elimination of such.
-If the editor or publisher appears to find out that the published work contains some substantive faults from a third party, the author is obliged to remove or correct them immediately, at the request of the editor, or to provide to the editor the arguments of the accuracy of the original article.
+If the authors discover significant mistakes or inaccuracies in their published work, they should immediately inform the editorial staff and assist them in the process of the correction or elimination of such.
+If the editor or publisher learns from a third person that the published work contains significant errors, it is the obligation of the author to promptly retract or correct them or provide evidence to the editorial board of the correctness of the original article.

 - Publication decisions.
-The editors-in-chief of the Ukrainian Journal of Constitutional Law are responsible for the final decision-making of the publication of articles submitted by the authors to the journal.
-The basis for making such decisions is the results of “double-blind” reviewing, which order is determined by the editorial office.
-The key factors which influence on the decision of publishing an article are: the relevance of the topic of the article and its value for the researchers and readers of the Journal; compliance of the article with the policy of the editorial board of the journal; Compliance with copyright and ethical requirements regarding plagiarism.
+The Editors-in-Chief of the Ukrainian Journal of Constitutional Law are responsible for the final decision-making of the publication of articles submitted by the authors to the journal.
+The basis for making such decisions is the results of “double-blind” reviewing, whose order is determined by the editorial office.
+The key factors which influence the decision of publishing an article are the relevance of the topic of the article and its value for the researchers and readers of the Journal; compliance of the article with the policy of the editorial board of the journal; Compliance with copyright and ethical requirements regarding plagiarism.

 - The principle of fair play.
-Editors and reviewers of articles submitted to the publication evaluate the manuscripts by their intellectual content, regardless of race, gender, sexual orientation, religious beliefs, ethnic origin, nationality or political views of the author.
+Editors and reviewers of the articles submitted for the publication shall evaluate the manuscripts by their intellectual content, irrespective of the author’s race, gender, sexual orientation, religious beliefs, ethnic origin, citizenship, or political views.

 - Privacy.
-Editors-in-chief and editorial staff are forbidden to divulge the information about the submitted works to anyone except the author, reviewers, editorial staff and, if necessary, the publisher.
+Editors-in-chief and editorial staff have no rights to divulge the information about the submitted works to anyone except the author, reviewers, editorial staff, and, if necessary, the publisher.
 The manuscripts of articles submitted for review are anonymous.
 The reviews of the contents are not disclosed by the editors, but, in case of necessity, can only be brought to the attention of relevant authors.

 - Participation and cooperation in the investigation.
-In the case of submitting a complaint regarding to an infringement of a manuscript or ethics by the author in the published article, editors-in-chief should duly consider it, request clarification from the author of the article, conduct analysis, as appropriate with the involvement of relevant expert institutions and/or research organizations.
-In case of confirmation of the stated in the complaint information, the editorial board publishes appropriate amendments, denials and/or apologies.
-Each notification of unethical conduct is considered regardless of how long it has been since the article was published in the Journal.
+In the case of submitting a complaint regarding an infringement of a manuscript or ethics by the author in the published article, editors-in-chief should duly consider it, request clarification from the author of the article, conduct analysis, as appropriate with the involvement of relevant expert institutions, and/or research organizations.
+In case of confirmation of the information stated in the complaint, the editorial board publishes appropriate corrections, denials, and/or apologies.
+Each report of unethical conduct is considered regardless of how long it has been since the article was published in the Journal.